whitelunarium/pages_fork/_posts/Foundation/C-github_pages/2023-08-23-github_pages-markdonwn_IPYNB_2_ 2.md

 ### GitHub Pages index.md

 In GitHub Pages, you can define code in Markdown.
-The portfolio_2025 **index.md uses markdown** to define a page about CompSci courses at Del Norte High School.
+The pages **index.md uses markdown** to define a page about CompSci courses at Del Norte High School.

 - Markdown fragment.
 The markdown fragment is written by the developer and is an example of how to start a home page using Markdown.